What are Cyber Threats?

-Our new reliance on all our devices being connected to each other and to the internet leaves us vulnerable to a malicious cyber attack.
-Businesses connect their devices that help them collect data and streamline business processes – but unauthorised control of these devices could cause havoc, overload networks, or lock down the devices themselves.
+Our reliance on all our devices being connected to each other and to the internet leaves us vulnerable to malicious cyber-attacks.
+Businesses connect their devices in order to help them collect data, manage infrastructure, improve customer service and streamline business processes – but unauthorised control of these devices could cause havoc, overload networks, lock down the devices themselves or expose data.

 When it comes to modern medical technology, smart medical devices might become vulnerable too.
 Connected heart monitors, syringe drivers, and other medical equipment could easily be forced to failure under a cyber-attack – loss of life, as well as data, could be an outcome.